cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-spinning-circles-visualization.md

 ---
 layout: post
-title: "Fourier Series, Python, &amp; Matplotlib &mdash; oh my!"
+title: "A Tale of Math &amp; Art: Creating the Fourier Series Spinning Circles Visualization"
-meta: "I decided to take a stab at recreating a popular Fourier series spinning circles visualization."
+meta: "I decided to take a stab at recreating a popular Fourier visualization in Python/Matplotlib."
 hero: /img/fourier-hero.png
 categories: []
 author: "Alex Miller"